Bogart Communications

 What Is News?

 News is what people don't want you to print.
-Everything thing else is ads.William Randolph Hearst
+Everything else is ads.William Randolph Hearst

 News: Information the public expects to be factual and accurate. . . .
 PBS Teachers’ Guide